Annual Professional Performance Review

 Use of Pesticides & Request for Notification

 The use of pesticide products may be applied periodically throughout the school year at the North Colonie Central School District.
 Under the Pesticide Neighbor Notification Law, Section 409-h of the Education Law, the District is required to maintain a list of parents/guardians and school staff, who wish to receive 48 hour advanced written notice of an actual pesticide application in the facilities or on school grounds.
-You may obtain a form to register for the 48 hour notification by contacting the North Colonie Central School District Registrar or Human Resources at 91 Fiddlers Lane Latham, New York 12110 (518) 785-8591.
+To register for the 48 hour notification, please fill out this form before the start of each school year.
 To obtain additional information on the Pesticide Neighbor Notification Law contact Mark Wiegert, Director of Custodial Services at (518) 273-4844.

 Water Quality Testing